 India set a new national record with 3612 MW of new installations, 2016's 4th largest market.
-This brings the country's total to 28 700 MW, consolidating its 4th position in total prisingly strong year", given the policy uncertainty that plagues the region, posting modest gains with an annual market of 13 926 MW, of which the EU-28 contributed 12 491 MW.
+This brings the country's total to 28 700 MW, consolidating its 4th position in total cumulative installations as well.
+The report says Europe had "a surprisingly strong year", given the policy uncertainty that plagues the region, posting modest gains with an annual market of 13 926 MW, of which the EU-28 contributed 12 491 MW.
 Germany had another strong year, installing 5443 MW to bring its total capacity to more than 50 GW, only the third country to reach that milestone.
 France also had a strong year with more than 1500 MW, and Turkey broke the 1 GW barrier for the first time, installing 1387 MW.
-The Netherlands entered the global top 10 in terms of annual market for the first time, with 887 MW, cumulative installations as well.
+The Netherlands entered the global top 10 in terms of annual market for the first time, with 887 MW, most of which was offshore.